BloomBooks/BloomDesktop/ReadMe.md

 Here npm is really just running some gulp scripts, defined in gulpfile.js.
 Note that when you're using Visual Studio, the "Task Runner Explorer" can be used to start those gulp tasks, and VS should run the "default" gulp task each time it does a build.
 To make it run this each time you do a "run", though, make sure you've turned off this option:

     Tools:Options:Projects and Solutions:Build and Run:Only build startup projects and dependencies on Run

+We use webpack for building the Typescript, running Javascript through Babel, and packing everything six top-level (apps (ugghhh)).
+When coding in Typescript/Javascript, then go to the src/BloomBrowserUI folder and run

+``webpack -w``

+Which will quickly update things each time you save a file.
+Similarly, you can use

+``gulp watch``

+to keep less and jade (pug) up to date if you're working in those kinds of files.

 ## Building C# Source Code ##